-Should I Roll My Old Car Loan Into My New One?
+Should I Roll My Current Car Loan Into My New One?

 Maybe you need a newer, more reliable car, or perhaps you need a bigger car.
-For whatever reason, you’re considering trading in your current car for a newer one—but you still owe money on your old car.
-As a result, you may be wondering how to deal with your existing car loan and your current car.
+For whatever reason, you’re considering trading in your current car for a newer one—but you still owe money on your current car.
+As a result, you may be wondering how to deal with your existing car loan.

-It's common for people to trade in their old car when purchasing a new car, and if the old car's not yet paid off, the dealer offers to roll the old loan into the new one.
-But you should carefully consider your options before taking this route.
-This could get you into financial hot water, and there are several factors to consider before rolling your old car loan into a new one.
+It's common for people to trade in their current car when purchasing a new car, and, if the current car is not yet paid off, the dealer offers to roll the current car loan into the new one.

-Credit unions and small banks often offer better interest rates on car loans, especially to repeat customers.
-You can contact the credit union to get pre-approved for a certain amount before you begin car shopping.
-This will help you decide what your price range should be.
+Credit unions and smaller banks often offer better interest rates on car loans, without predatory practices.
+You can contact your credit union or bank to gain pre-approval before you begin car shopping.

 Negotiate the Best Possible Price

 Don’t be afraid to negotiate the price with the car dealer before you buy the car.
 Car prices are definitely negotiable, and you may also be able to negotiate the down payment amount, interest rate, or other terms.
 If you hate to haggle, check the car prices at a no-haggle dealer such and compare them to see who can offer you the best price.